 Value Engineering During the Design Phase

 For most traditional projects, value engineering happens during the design phase.
-The owner works with an architect to develop construction documents, and those documents are then used by contractors to develop estimates.
+The owner works with a design team to develop construction documents, and those documents are then used by contractors to develop cost estimates.
 When those estimates come back too high, the project team goes back to the drawing board (literally) and starts looking for ways they can save you some money.

 However, it’s worth reiterating that value engineering shouldn’t just be about lowering construction costs.
 The value engineering team needs to look at costs long-term and the value of the project as a whole and make suggestions that align with the owner’s objectives.